ndgsghdj/computing-keywords/README.md

 - use fahrenheit instead of celsius as the unit of temperature
     - change the value of `unit_api` as `imperial`
     - change the value of `unit_icon` as `\uf045`

+## Übersicht tips

+- with default settings of Übersicht, you can't usej desktop icons well
+    - click the menu icon of Übersicht
+    - select `Preferences...`
+    - off the check box of `Enable interaction`